-Subject Year 12 Entry Grade Year 13 Entry Grade Additional Comments Accounting D Minimum A grade in Maths if Accounting has not been studied at Accounting В D IGCSE Art and Design В D If not studied at IGCSE, you will need to provide a portfolio of work to support your application Art and Design D Biology A/A D Must have studied this subject at I/GCSE level BTEC Courses A- D Pass Five I/GCSE passes at A-D with C grade in English Business Studies В D Minimum A Grade in Maths if Business Studies has not been studied at IGCSE Chemistry A/A D Must have studied this subject at I/GCSE level Computing В D Minimum grade A in Maths if Computing has not been studied at IGCSE Economics В D Minimum A grade in Maths if Economics has not been studied at IGCSE English Literature A С Minimum A grade in IGCSE/O Level First Language English/Literature.
+Subject Year 12 Entry Grade Year 13 Entry Grade Additional Comments Accounting В D Minimum A grade in Maths if Accounting has not been studied at IGCSE Accounting D If not studied at IGCSE, you will need to provide a portfolio of work to Art and Design В D support your application 5 Biology A/A D Must have studied this subject at I/GCSE level BTEC Courses A- D Pass Five I/GCSE passes at A-D with C grade in English Business Studies В D Minimum A Grade in Maths if Business Studies has not been studied at IGCSE Chemistry A/A D Must have studied this subject at I/GCSE level Computing В D Minimum grade A in Maths if Computing has not been studied at IGCSE Economics В D Minimum A grade in Maths if Economics has not been studied at IGCSE English Literature /Language A с Minimum A grade in IGCSE/O Level First Language English/Literature.
 An A in English as a Second Language may be considered after a screening.
 Geography В D Minimum B grade in Geography, EM or 1st Language English.
 An A/A in Second Language English may be considered History В D Minimum B grade in History or 1st Language English.
-An A/A in Second Language English may be considered п В D If IGCSE ICT, or equivalent, has not been completed, applicant requires a B grade in English First Language and Maths Maths A or A D Achievement profile to be considered if not achieved grade.
-Applicant requires a Min B grade in M1 in year 12 to opt M2 in year 13 Media Studies В D Minimum B grade in English 1st Language/Literature.
-An A/A in Second Language English may be considered Physics A/A D Must have studied this subject at I/GCSE level Psychology В D Minimum B grade in Psychology or 1st Language English.
-An A/A in Second Language English may be considered Sociology В D Minimum B grade in Sociology or 1st Language English.
+An A/A in Second Language English may be considered , IT В D If IGCSE ICT, or equivalent, has not been completed, applicant requires a B grade in English First Language and Maths - Achievement profile to be considered if not achieved grade.
+Maths A or A D Applicant requires a Min B grade in M1 in year 12 to opt M2 in year 13 Minimum B grade in English 1st Language/Literature.
+An A/A in Second Digital Media В D Language English may be considered Physics A/A D Must have studied this subject at I/GCSE level FIIYSIUS A /A Minimum B grade in Psychology or 1st Language English.
+An A/A in Psychology В D Second Language English may be considered , 5 Minimum B grade in Sociology or 1st Language English.
+An A/A in Sociology В D Second Language English may be considered Oxford AQA Bio, Must have studied this subject at I/GCSE level Chem & Phy В D Oxford In.AQA Business & Economics С D Minimum A grade in Maths if this subject has not been studied at IGCSE Law В Minimum B grade in 1st Language English.
 An A/A in Second Language English may be considered